Skip to content

 Ghost meetings aren’t caused by employees with malicious intent.
 Rather, they typically result from outdated—or totally nonexistent—tools for meeting planning and management.

 Ghost meetings that skew your organization’s understanding of space utilization aren’t just frustrating and draining on productivity, the high expense of wasted real estate can hit quite hard.
-Many a company has spent a hefty sum on renovations or new space just to establish more of what end up being rarely-used, empty conference rooms.
+Many a company has spent a hefty sum on renovations or new space just to establish more of what end up being rarely-used, empty meeting rooms.

-One example is the consulting firm Ernst & Young.
+One example is the consulting firm Ernst & Young (EY).
 They used data collected from their meeting room management tools to see how their meeting areas were actually being used.
 What they found was that they really didn’t need all three floors of their Manhattan office.
 These insights ended up saving the company $85 million in Manhattan—and $500 million across their offices around the world.

 Solution: Banish Ghost Meetings and Understand Utilization with Meeting Management Tools